Christine (1983 film)

-Christine (titled onscreen as John Carpenter's Christine) is a 1983 American supernatural horror film co-scored and directed by John Carpenter and starring Keith Gordon, John Stockwell, Alexandra Paul, Robert Prosky and Harry Dean Stanton, with Roberts Blossom and Kelly Preston.
+Christine (titled onscreen as John Carpenter's Christine) is a 1983 American supernatural horror film co-scored and directed by John Carpenter, and adapted from Stephen King's 1983 novel.
+The film stars Keith Gordon as Arnie Cunningham, a bullied teenager who buys a sentient 1958 Plymouth Fury, named "Christine", that exhibits a toxic personality and becomes a bad influence on him.
+John Stockwell, Alexandra Paul, Robert Prosky and Harry Dean Stanton also star.

-Adapted by Bill Phillips from Stephen King's 1983 novel of the same name, the film follows the changes in the lives of Arnie Cunningham, his friends, his family, and his teenage enemies after he buys a classic red and white 1958 Plymouth Fury named Christine, a car that seems to have a mind of its own and a jealous, possessive personality, which has a bad influence on Arnie.

-Released in the United States on December 9, 1983, Christine received generally positive reviews from critics and grossed $21 million at the box office.
-The film has since become a cult classic.
+It was released in the United States on December 9, 1983, by Columbia Pictures.
+Christine received generally positive reviews from critics, and grossed $21 million at the box office.

 Plot

-In 1957, at an automobile factory in Detroit, a red 1958 Plymouth Fury slams its hood shut by itself on a worker's hand, while another worker is found dead inside the car after dropping cigar ash on its seats.
+In 1957, on an automobile production line in Detroit, a newly-built red 1958 Plymouth Fury slams its hood shut by itself onto a worker's hand, while another worker is found dead inside the car after dropping cigar ash on its seats.

 In 1978 Rockbridge, California, nerdy high school senior Arnold "Arnie" Cunningham is bullied on the first day of school by classmate Buddy Repperton and his gang.
 Arnie's only friend, Dennis Guilder, intervenes with help from a teacher, who sends Buddy and his gang to the principal's office.
 Buddy is expelled for possession of a switchblade.

-After school, Arnie and Dennis see the same 1958 Plymouth Fury—now in a dilapidated state—for sale at the home of George LeBay, the brother of the recently deceased original owner, who tells them the car's name is Christine.
-Despite Dennis' objections, Arnie purchases the car.
-Since Arnie's strict parents refuse to let him keep the car at their driveway, he begins to restore Christine at a local garage owned by the gruff Will Darnell, who offers Arnie a part-time job and access to parts he needs to repair Christine.
+After school, Arnie and Dennis see the same 1958 Fury—now in a dilapidated state—for sale at the home of George LeBay, the brother of the recently-deceased original owner, who tells them the car's name is Christine.
+In spite of Dennis' objections, Arnie purchases the car.
+Since Arnie's strict parents refuse to let him keep the car in their driveway, he begins to restore Christine at a local garage owned by the gruff Will Darnell, who offers Arnie a part-time job and access to parts he needs to repair Christine.
 Soon, Arnie develops a rebellious, arrogant personality, worrying his parents and Dennis.

 Dennis confronts LeBay, who discloses that his late brother was also obsessed with Christine, his five-year-old niece choked to death in the car, and his sister-in-law and later his brother both committed suicide in it.
 At night, Dennis breaks into the garage to inspect Christine, but when Christine's radio begins playing 1950s rock and roll music, he flees.

 Arnie begins a relationship with a new student, Leigh Cabot, who has rejected all her other admirers at school.
-While playing a football game, Dennis is stunned by the sight of Arnie and Leigh kissing in front of the now fully restored Christine, causing him to sustain a severe injury that permanently ends his football career.
+While playing a football game, Dennis is stunned by the sight of Arnie and Leigh kissing in front of the now fully-restored Christine, causing him to sustain a severe injury that permanently ends his football career.